brightears/bmasia-social-hub/CURRENT_STATUS.md

 ---

-*Status updated after successful bot integration.
-Platform is 80% ready for production use - bot now responds to messages with helpful fallback responses.*
+*Status updated after successful Gemini AI integration.
+Platform is 95% ready for production use - AI bot actively responding with intelligent, contextual answers to venue support queries.*